 - 5 Oberlin College tax return for 2019

 - 7 Related Items

 Visit OberlinChaos Clubhouse to see the latest posts and developments.

 JD has researched the latest Oberlin College executive compensation, as reported on its IRS form 990 (The income tax return for non-profit organizations).
-The newest tax form available is for FY 2017, which ended on June 30th, 2018.
+The first tax form available is for FY 2018, which ended on June 30th, 2018.